ficusjs/ficusjs/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Commits

+The Conventional Commits specification must be followed for commit messages.

+Conventional commits provide an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
+This convention dovetails with SemVer, by describing the features, fixes, and breaking changes made in commit messages.

+Please review [https://www.conventionalcommits.org/en/v1.0.0/](https://www.conventionalcommits.org/en/v1.0.0/) before making your first commit.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a